ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-quarantined-messages-and-files.md

 By default, Office 365 sends phishing messages and messages containing malware directly to quarantine.
 Other filtered messages are sent to users' Junk Email folder unless you set up a policy to send them to quarantine.

-You must have global administrator (GA) permissions in Office 365 or be a member of one or more Security & Compliance Center role groups to work with quarantined messages that were sent to other users and to work with quarantined files.
-See [Permissions in the Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/permissions-in-the-security-and-compliance-center?redirectSourcePath=%252farticle%252fd10608af-7934-490a-818e-e68f17d0e9c1) for more information on Security & Compliance Center permissions and roles.
+You must have global administrator permissions in Office 365, or be a member of one or more Security & Compliance Center role groups, to work with quarantined messages or quarantined files.
+See [Permissions in the Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/permissions-in-the-security-and-compliance-center) for more information.

 > [!IMPORTANT]